We’re campaigning for minimum unit pricing to be introduced across the UK.

 In Scotland and Wales, where MUP is already the law, the MUP is 50p.
 This means that a bottle of wine containing 10 units of alcohol can be sold for no less than £5 and a standard strength pint of beer (2.5 units) cannot be sold for under £1.25.

-The Northern Ireland Executive plans to consult on introducing MUP within a year.
+The Northern Ireland Executive is currently consulting on proposals to introduce MUP.
 England is the only part of the UK without plans for MUP.

 How does minimum unit pricing reduce alcohol harm?